-A white paper is a potentially powerful piece of content marketing.
-It’s usually a PDF, about 8–12 pages long, which you can share with your leads or prospects – to get across a point that’s based on evidence or detail.
+A white paper is a piece of evidence-based content marketing.
+It’s usually a PDF which you can share with your leads or prospects – to communicate a point that’s based on stats or detail.

 How does a white paper support your content marketing?

 Once you have a white paper, you could repurpose it in multiple ways – so you can keep making evidence-based points throughout your content marketing, for months to come.

 For example, you could fillet white paper stats for social media posts, blog posts and infographics.
 Or even talk about them in your podcast.

 Who else is using white papers?